Why do cats sit hunched over?

 Hunching over is a sign that a cat is in pain.
 The cat sits on all fours, and the head will often be slightly lower and the eyes glazed over or closed and the cat will appear disinterested in his surroundings.
 It differs from a normal sitting position in cats who will typically appear bright and alert.

 Other subtle signs can include withdrawal from the household (sitting alone or hiding), loss of interest in surroundings, change in litter tray habits (urinating small amounts/more often or straining to urinate, straining to pass a stool), crying in the litter tray, genital licking, lethargy, sleeping more, waning appetite, aggression when touched or moved and drooling due to nausea.
 The coat may lose its shine and lustre.

 Why do cats hide signs of sickness?

-Cats are hardwired to hide symptoms of sickness.
-This is an evolutionary throwback to protect wild cats from predators who seek out weakest who make an easy target.
+Cats are hardwired to hide symptoms of sickness, which is an evolutionary throwback to protect wild cats from predators who seek out weakest who make an easy target.
 So, it stands to reason that when smaller animals (including cats) are feeling sick, they will try to hide it.
 The eagle-eyed cat owner can pick up subtle cues.

 What does a hunched over cat look like?

-A hunched over cat will sit with all four feet on the ground, which is a typical position for a cat, however, instead of having his head up, being alert to his surroundings, his head will usually be bent forward and his shoulders rounded.
+A hunched over cat will sit with all four feet on the ground, which is a typical position for a cat, however, instead of having his head up, being alert to his surroundings, the head will usually be bent forward and the shoulders rounded.

 Pet owners should always be on the watch for these slight changes in your cat’s demeanour and habits.
 While hunching over can be subtle, it is a sign that your cat is in pain and warrants a veterinary check-up.

 Anything that causes pain or discomfort in your cat may result in a hunched over appearance; this can include: